 Conservatives take note: unchecked accumulation of land leads to plantation societies or feudalism, not capitalism.
 And when the upper caste loses its grip, the result is usually centralized dictatorship or worse.
-Julius Caesar, N. Lenin, Napoleon Bonaparte, and Hugo Chavez are all the products of landless peasants looking to the central government as checks against local oppressors.
+Caesar, Lenin, Napoleon, and Chavez are all the products of landless peasants looking to the central government as checks against local oppressors.
 Even in the United States, the descendents of oppressed agricultural laborers vote overwhelmingly for big government Democrats.

 The Jubilee Laws provided a check against both feudalism and socialist centralization.
 With a large property owning yeoman class, the idea of private property had plenty of defenders.
 So did the nation as a whole.
 The Hebrew anarchy followed by kingdoms managed to survive surrounded by empires in part because they had large body of small farmers – rednecks if you will – who had a stake in the nation.
 When the Jubilee Laws fell out of favor, Israel and Judah were conquered by foreign empires.
 Conservatives should take note of this as well.

 7 He did this while the army of the king of Babylon was attacking Jerusalem and the cities of Lachish and Azekah.
 He was attacking these cities because they were the only fortified cities of Judah which were still holding out.